 The term ‘DIY’ implies easy, but divorce is anything but.
 An attorney can lift much of the burden of divorce from your shoulders.
 If you go it alone, you may face stress above and beyond what you’d experience in an attorney-guided divorce.
 This stress may prevent you from thinking clearly, thereby leading to even more clerical errors.

 If you’re worried about the financial pitfalls of divorce, you can take comfort in knowing that affordable alternatives exist.
 For example, mediation for some or all of your divorce could lead to significant savings.
-Contact the Brown Law Offices, P.A. today to learn more about your options.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. today to learn more about your options.